Harini-Pavithra/AI-Product-Manager-Nanodegree/Build a Model with Google AutoML/README.md

 - Precision & recall: How are precision and recall affected?
 - Dirty data: How do dirty data impact the model?

-## 4. Create a three-class model with the classes “normal”, “bacterial pneumonia”, and “viral pneumonia”
+## Case 4.
+Create a three-class model with the classes “normal”, “bacterial pneumonia”, and “viral pneumonia”

 For the final model, note that the "pneumonia" images actually have two different classes: "bacterial" pneumonia and "viral" pneumonia.
 These labels are indicated in the image filenames.
 For this model, add 100 "normal" images, 100 "bacterial pneumonia" images, and 100 "viral pneumonia" images (for a total of 3 classes).